ZhanJohnny/ALP_DEMO/README.md

 # ALP_DEMO
 ALP Demo

+You should have a count in SCP to access Web IDE Register https://register.sapdevcenter.com/SUPSignForms/ to access the backend OData Service.
+Add the above-registered system as a destination in your SCP account.
+You can use below destination configuration for your reference

 Destination Configure in NEO SCP , Save below script to TXT file and upload it to SCP destination
 #
 #Fri Aug 09 05:54:52 UTC 2019